-SAfe 4.5 was released in June and brings some new features.
+SAfe 4.5 has been released in June and brings some new features.

 Some are cosmetic, but there are also important additions and clarifications.